willianson/poc-vercel-backend/README.md

 Project to understand the Vercel hosting service.

 ### About the experience
+> Surprising, much easier than I expected...
+The name Vercel made me worried, but deploying a REST app on Vercel's serverless service takes less than 3 minutes.
+Sign up with your GitHub account, select the repository, and boom... perfect.
+>
+> When I wrote this POC, I was with two people looking to learn JavaScript and Node.js, so this code was worth teaching them both simultaneously.
+>
+> -- Willianson Araújo

 ### About the application
 This is a simple Node.js API that returns a list of products, allowing filtering by price, category, and name.
-The API supports multi query parameters to perform the filtering.
+The API supports multi-query parameters to perform the filtering.

 ###